Frequently Asked Questions

 In addition to the “meal”, Nutrition Services provides students with the opportunity to purchase additional food or beverage items through a la carte choices available on the main line or in the Middle & High School Snack Bars which are operated by the department.
 Signage is displayed in the serving area which identifies the cost for each item.
 A la carte or snack bar items may be purchased with cash or through a student’s school meal account.
 Snacks may not be charged to a student’s account if they do not have money.

-Examples of items sold a la carte or through the snack bar during lunch include bottled water, carbonated fruit juices, bottled juices, chips, cookies, fresh fruit cups, a single slice of pizza, bagel and cream cheese, yogurt parfaits, etc.
+Examples of items typically sold a la carte or through the snack bar during lunch include bottled water, carbonated fruit juices, bottled juices, chips, cookies, fresh fruit cups, a single slice of pizza, bagel and cream cheese, yogurt parfaits, etc.

 How do you pay for school meals?